wp-plugins/quick-configuration-links/readme.txt

 Tags: configuration, admin, plugins, settings, usability, menu Requires at least: 2.5
 Tested up to: 3.2
-Stable tag: 1.4.1
+Stable tag: 1.4.2

 Automagically adds a "Settings" link to every active plugin on the "Plugins" page.

 == Description ==

-This plugins makes it easy to acccess every plugin's configuration page without hunting through the entire dashboard menu.
-It automatically scans the menu structure to find configuration-related entries created by other plugins.
-Then it adds an appropriate "Settings" link to each active plugin on the "Plugins" page (right next to the "Deactivate" and "Edit" links).
-Lab trials shown success rate over 95%
+This plugin will add a "Settings" to every active plugin listed on the "Plugins" page (right next to the "Deactivate" and "Edit" links).
+This makes it easy to acccess plugin configuration without hunting through the entire dashboard menu.

+The plugin finds the right page to link to by automatically scanning through the WordPress menu structure to detect configuration-related plugin pages.
+Lab trials shown success rate of over 95%.

 Additional notes :

-* For best results, PHP 5 or later is recommended.
+* Works best with PHP 5+
-* If a plugin has no menu entries, no "Settings" link will be shown for it.
+* *Quick Configuration Links* will automatically skip plugins that already add their own custom link(s) to their "Plugins" page listing.
-* On the other hand, if a plugin has only one menu entry the link will always point to that page, even it has nothing to do with configuration.
-It's a feature ;)
+* If a plugin has only one menu entry, the "Settings" link will always point to that page - even it has nothing to do with configuration.
+This is a feature.
-* "Quick Configuration Links" will skip plugins that already add custom action link(s) on their own.

 == Installation ==